Tensai Bakabon: Characters

-Bakabon's troublemaker father who eventually steals the show and becomes the central character.
-His catchphrase is saying "Kore de ii noda (これでいいのだ, It'll be all right)" to someone when trying to get them to go along with one of his stupid plans.
-A typical episode plot involves Papa either being too stupid to perform a simple task or coming up with some crazy idea to accomplish a simple task, usually asking for his son Bakabon's advice and causing tons of trouble.
-He was once very smart but became an idiot after an accident.
+Bakabon's troublemaking father who eventually steals the show and becomes the central character.
+His catchphrase is "koredeiinoda (これでいいのだ, that's the way it should be)", usually used as a closing remark at the end of a chapter.
+Papa was a philosophy major at Bakada University (バカ田大学, Bakada Daigaku), a school enrolling only the most idiotic students in the world.
+It is often shown that Papa is either too stupid to perform a simple task or instead comes up with some crazy idea to accomplish a simple chore, usually asking for his son Bakabon's advice and causing tons of trouble.
+He was once very smart but became an idiot after an accident as a child.
 He is known for always wearing his trademark hachimaki and haramaki.
 His favorite food is octopus.
 Papa has become an anime icon in Japan and was ranked number 9 in a 2002 TV Asahi Top 100 Anime Characters list.
-Voiced by Masashi Amenomori (1st-2nd series), Kōsei Tomita (3rd series, pachinko games), Hisahiro Ogura (4th series), Arata Furuta (5th series).